NHS Hot Topics, Current Affairs & Medicine Wider Reading For MMI Interviews 2026

 Other stations

-If you’re looking for guides to other possible medicine stations, including how to answer questions like these mock medicine interview questions, then check out the other articles in our Ultimate Medicine Interview Guide 2024
+If you’re looking for guides to other possible medicine stations, including how to answer questions like these mock medicine interview questions, then check out the other articles in our Ultimate Medicine Interview Guide 2026!

 For individual help or 1-1 medicine interview tutoring, 1-1 mock interviews or general medicine interview coaching, get in touch with us at TheUKCATPeople.
 We offer expert medical interview preparation, including for specific medical schools.
 Check out the packages that we offer here!

-Other NHS Hot Topics in 2024
+Other NHS Hot Topics in 2026

 Cannabis Oil in Medicine

 "Cannabis oil in medicine" is a growing field of interest in the UK, as research continues to explore its therapeutic potential.
-In 2023, the NHS has cautiously begun to prescribe cannabis oil for a limited number of conditions, such as epilepsy and multiple sclerosis, under strict regulations.
+The NHS has cautiously begun to prescribe cannabis oil for a limited number of conditions, such as epilepsy and multiple sclerosis, under strict regulations.
 This oil, rich in cannabinoids like CBD and THC, is believed to alleviate chronic pain, reduce inflammation, and improve sleep, among other benefits.
 Prospective medical students should familiarize themselves with the ongoing clinical trials, legal framework, and ethical considerations surrounding medical cannabis to adeptly discuss this evolving topic during their interviews.

 HIV & PrEP